Telephone connected to FRITZ!Box is dead and/or PBX indicates a malfunction

 Properly connecting ISDN telephones and other ISDN devices

-- Do not use ISDN cables that exceed a length of 10 m.
+- Do not use ISDN cables that are longer than 10 m.

 - Do not connect more than one ISDN device that must be supplied with power from the FRITZ!Box.
 You can connect a total of eight ISDN devices to the FRITZ!Box.